 In Blueprints, you can directly set the parent socket

-property in the Blueprint Editor to place a component into a bone socket.
-The same applies in C++, although it’s slightly more complicated.
-Let’s look at an example from ShooterGame:
+property in the Blueprint editor to place a component into a bone socket.
+In C++, it’s similar but slightly more complex.
+Let’s look at a code example from ShooterGame:

 1 | // ShooterGame\Private\Weapons\ShooterWeapon.cpp |